ydavidchen/RNA-seq/README.md

 ### Scripts and Files

 * *Dependencies.sh* includes commands and instructions for installing relevant open-source bioinformatics software, and setting executable aliases.
 This script is to be executed in real-time *interactively*.
 Adaptation to user's own computer machine is most likely necessary.
-* *run_RNAseq_STAR.RSEM.sh* includes QC, trimming, contamination screening, mapping, gene/isoform expression quantification, and summary steps (adapted from the [original author](github.com/wt2015-github/RNA-seq)).
+* *executeMeBang.sh* includes QC, trimming, contamination screening, mapping, gene/isoform expression quantification, and summary steps (adapted from the [original author](github.com/wt2015-github/RNA-seq)).
 This script is to be executed as its entirety in command line.

 Upon successful completion of this Unix shell pipeline, you may use gene expression matrices exported for downstream analyses, which are often performed in the [R statistical programming environment](www.r-project.org).